-As set forth in Section IV.J.iii.
-Performance of Work in the United States (Foreign Work Waiver), all work for projects selected under this FOA must be performed in the United States.
+As set forth in Section IV.G.iii., all work for projects selected under this FOA must be performed in the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
-Appendix C lists the information that must be included in a foreign work waiver request.
+Appendix B lists the information that must be included in a foreign work waiver request.

-Save the Waivers in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\Waiver".
+Save the Waivers in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Waiver".

-xvi.
+xv.
 Current and Pending Support

 Current and pending support is intended to allow the identification of potential duplication, overcommitment, potential conflicts of interest or commitment, and all other sources of support.
-As part of the application, the principal investigator and Senior/Key Personnel at the applicant and subrecipient level must provide a list of all sponsored activities, awards, and appointments, whether paid or unpaid; provided as a gift with terms or conditions or provided as a gift without terms or conditions; full-time, part-time, or voluntary; faculty, visiting, adjunct, or honorary; cash or in-kind; foreign or domestic; governmental or private-sector; directly supporting the individual's research or indirectly supporting the individual by supporting students, research staff, space, equipment, or other research expenses.
+As part of the application, the principal investigator and Senior/Key Personnel at the applicant and subrecipient level must provide a list of all sponsored activities, awards, and appointments, whether paid or unpaid; provided as a gift with terms or conditions or provided as a gift without terms or conditions; full-time, part-time, or voluntary; faculty, visiting, adjunct, or honorary; cash or in-kind; foreign or domestic; governmental or privatesector; directly supporting the individual's research or indirectly supporting the individual by supporting students, research staff, space, equipment, or other research expenses.
 All connections with foreign government-sponsored talent recruitment programs must be identified in current and pending support.